Links & Forms

 At Golden West College there are multiple ways students can earn college credit while still in high school:

 Students enroll in a GWC course offered as part of a College and Career Access Pathways (CCAP) partnership agreement between the Coast Community College District and a local high school district.
 The classes are taught either at a local high school campus during school hours or on GWC’s campus.
 Classes taught at a high school are restricted and are only open to high school students.
 These courses are completely free for students, and students receive both high school and college credit.
-The Dual Enrollment Release Form [PDF] and Parent Consent Form must be completed and submitted to register.
+Students must complete the online application to Golden West College and submit the Dual Enrollment Release Form to register.

 Students enroll in GWC courses offered on our campus or online with approval from their high school.
 Enrollment fees are waived but college-related fees apply.
 Students are also responsible for the cost of any books and supplies.
 Students receive college credit for courses taken, but their high school will determine if they are able to receive dual credit towards their high school graduation requirements as well.
-Students must complete and submit the Special Part-Time High School Release Form [PDF] to register.
+Students must complete the online application to Golden West College and submit the Special Part-Time High School Release Form to register.

 Students may also earn college credit by passing Advanced Placement (AP) exams with a score of 3 or higher.
 Please see your high school guidance counselor for more information.